-As Org-mode deals with plain text files, tags can simply be typed into the buffer.
-After a colon, $M-\langle \overline{\text{TAB}} \rangle$ offers completion on all tags being used in the current buffer.
+Tags can simply be typed into the buffer at the end of a headline.
+After a colon, M- $\langle TAB \rangle$ offers completion on tags.
 There is also a special command for inserting tags:

 C-c C-c Enter new tags for the current headline.
-The minibuffer will prompt for a list of tags and offer completion with respect to all other tags used in the current buffer.
-Several tags, separated by colons, may be specified at the prompt.
+Org-mode will either offer completion or a special single-key interface for setting tags, see below.
 After pressing (RET), the tags will be inserted and aligned to org-tags-column.
 When called with a C-u prefix, all tags in the current buffer will be aligned to that column, just to make things look nice.
-TAGS are automatically realigned after promotion, demotion, and TODO state changes (see Section 5.1 [TODO basics], page 23).
+TAGS are automatically realigned after promotion, demotion, and TODO state changes (see Section 5.1 [TODO basics], page 25).